Kotlin/dokka/docs/topics/get_started.md

 By default, the output directory is set to `/build/dokka/html` and `/build/dokka/htmlMultiModule`.

-To learn more about the Gradle runner, see [Gradle](gradle.md).
+To learn more about using Dokka with Gradle, see [Gradle](gradle.md).

 </tab>
 <tab title="Gradle Groovy DSL" group-key="groovy">

-Apply the Dokka Gradle plugin in the root build script of your project:
+Apply the Gradle plugin for Dokka in the root build script of your project:

 ```groovy
 plugins {